Support to Members

 - Stay at Home in Wilton is my "safety net".
 I know they are there if I need them.

-- "I came home with a broken pelvis in three places.
-She said, “You don’t know what tomorrow brings and as we get older we never know what our needs are going to be.
+- "I came home with a broken pelvis in three places", she said, "You don't know what tomorrow brings and as we get older we never know what our needs are going to be.
 I know Stay at Home in Wilton is there for me when I may need help.
-I had eye surgery and couldn’t drive for awhile.
+I had eye surgery and couldn't drive for awhile.
 Stay at Home provided my transportation during that time."

 - "By the way, many congratulations on the Fairfield County Foundation Grant.
 All I can say is it’s about time.
 I firmly believe that each and every senior should be a member of Stay at Home in Wilton."